 The Department of Health strongly recommend that solids are not introduced before four months of age, as a baby's system is still immature.
-At this age, the digestive system, immune system, kidneys and ability to chew and swallow the foods are not fully developed or ready for solids.
+At this age, the digestive system, immune system, kidneys, and ability to chew and swallow the foods are not fully developed or ready for solids.
 As solids are introduced, there often is a reduction in breastfeeding.

-Gold Coast had a higher percentage of children aged 0-3 years who first ate semi-solid or solid food before four months with 11.8% compared to the national rate of 8.5%.
+The GCPHN region had a higher percentage of children aged zero to three years who first ate semi-solid or solid food before four months with 11.8 per cent compared to the national rate of 8.5 per cent.

-Gold Coast-North (12.3%) had the highest percentage of children who ate semi- solid or solid food before four months while Ormeau-Oxenford was the lowest region on the Gold Coast (9.5%) (Figure 4).
+Gold Coast-North (12.3 per cent) had the highest percentage of children who ate semi- solid or solid food before four months while Ormeau-Oxenford had the lowest percentage in the GCPHN region (9.5 per cent) (Figure 4).